Alexei Navalny, Voice Of Russia's Opposition, Is Hospitalized In Possible Poisoning

 The only thing Navalny drank before becoming sick was the tea, according to Yarmysh, who says she was with Navalny from early in the morning.

 Navalny's personal doctor Anastasy Vasilyeva says she is asking the Kremlin to help arrange his transfer to a poison treatment center in Europe.
-Vasilyeva flew to Omsk Thursday along with the politician's wife, Yulia.
+Vasilyeva flew to Omsk on Thursday along with the politician's wife, Yulia.
 But after they arrived at the hospital, they were prevented from seeing him, both Vasilyeva and Yarmysh say.

 The opposition leader's arrival at the hospital triggered a massive police response — Yarmysh said she believes police officers may now outnumber doctors at the hospital where Navalny is being treated.
 She posted a photo showing what she said was a small portion of the officers, gathered in the hallway outside of Navalny's room in intensive care.